 Sinking and settling foundation

-Foundation Inspection, a major component of the Home Inspection
+Foundation Inspection, a major component of the Home Inspection in Houston, TX

 The inspector shall inspect: the foundation, the basement, the crawlspace; and structural components.
 The inspector shall describe: the type of foundation and the location of the access to the under-floor space.
 The inspector shall report as in need of correction: